View Loretta Egan's Obituary on https://www.buckscountycouriertimes.com/ and share memories

 Loretta T. Egan passed away unexpectedly on Sunday, Dec.
 1, 2019, at her home in Fairless Hills at the age of 78.

-Born and raised in the Kensington section of Philadelphia, Loretta has resided in the Levittown area for over 50 years and was a graduate of Pennsbury High School.
+Born and raised in the Kensington section of Philadelphia, Loretta had resided in the Levittown area for over 50 years and was a graduate of Pennsbury High School.

 She loved doing arts and crafts, collecting sea shells and the beach.
 However, her greatest love was spending time with her grandchildren and great grandchildren.

-Family and friends are invited to call on Friday, Dec.
-6, 2019 from 10 a.m. until 12 p.m.
+Family and friends are invited to call from 10 a.m. to 12 p.m.
+Friday, Dec.
+6, at the James J. Dougherty Funeral Home, Inc., 2200 Trenton Road, Levittown.
 She will be laid to rest with her late husband in Washington Crossing National Cemetery at a later date.

-In lieu of flowers, memorial contributions in Loretta's name may be made to the Gift of Life Donor Program, 401 N. 3rd Street, Philadelphia, PA 19123.
+In lieu of flowers, memorial contributions in Loretta's name may be made to the Gift of Life Donor Program, 401 N. 3rd St., Philadelphia, PA 19123.

 Levittown